Reversibility of granular rotations and translations: Translational and rotational displacements

 We denote by $\vec{x}_{i}^{T}$ the position of particle $i$ at the temporal position $T$ (one of A–E) in the cycle and by $\hat{q}_{i}^{T}$ its orientation expressed as a unit vector.
 We introduce the relative (as compared to the beginning of the cycle) displacements of particles at time $T$: the translational $\mu_{i}^{T}=\left\Vert \vec{x}_{i}^{T}-\vec{x}_{i}^{A}\right\Vert $ and the rotational $\theta_{i}^{T}=\sin^{-1}\left(\left\Vert \hat{q}_{i}^{T}\times\hat{q}_{i}^{A}\right\Vert \right)$, as well as their averages: $\left\langle \mu^{T}\right\rangle =\frac{1}{N}\sum_{i=1}^{N}\mu_{i}^{T}$ and $\left\langle \theta^{T}\right\rangle =\frac{1}{N}\sum_{i=1}^{N}\theta_{i}^{T}$.

-Figure \ref{fig:Experimental setup} d) shows a snapshot of typical translational displacements of the particles at time $C$.
+Figure \ref{fig:Displacement-projections} a) shows a snapshot of typical translational displacements of the particles at time $C$.
 The gradient angle matches the symmetry of the system, with a compressing right wall and movable top wall kept at constant pressure.
-In contrast, the rotations do not present any apparent shear zones, with a larger concentration of rotations near the bottom of the cell, suggesting an absence of direct correlation between translations and rotations.
+In contrast, the rotations, represented on the \ref{fig:Displacement-projections} c), do not present any apparent shear zones, with a larger concentration of rotations near the bottom of the cell, suggesting an absence of direct correlation between translations and rotations.
 This is corroborated by statistical analysis as presented below.
+Figure \ref{fig:Displacement-projections} b) and d) shows snapshots at the end of the cycle, at time $E$, of translations and rotations respectively.
+While most of the translational displacement of the particles is reversed, this is not the case for all rotations as discussed further.

-We now turn to the study of the reversibility of granular displacements.
-Note that due to the nature of our experiments, a small but measurable compaction (following a power law) is found as expected\cite{BANDI:2018:ID834} in our system.
+Note that due to the nature of our experiments, a small but measurable compaction (following a power law) is found as expected \cite{BANDI:2018:ID834} in our system.
 While the particle positions are not perfectly reversible, we focus on small amplitudes where particles retain their neighbors, and where (as shown in \cite{HARRINGTON:2013:ID668}) convection and segregation are suppressed.
 In this regime, where the position of most particles with respect to their neighbors is reversible, we investigate rotations, as well as their evolution with cycle number.

 To examine the irreversibility of the granular motion we can study the translational and rotational displacements of particles at the end of the cycle: $\mu_{i}^{E}$ and $\theta_{i}^{E}$.
-As can be seen in scatter plots of translations and rotations (figure \ref{fig:Displacement scatter plots}), comparing the displacements of each particle at time $C$ to the displacements at time $E$, translations are reversible as expected, while rotations are mostly irreversible.
-For the translations, almost all of the displacement is reverted at the end of the cycle in contrast to the rotations for which a lot of particles do not return to their initial orientation.
+As can be seen in scatter plots of translations and rotations (figure \ref{fig:Displacement scatter plots}), comparing the displacements of each particle at time $C$ to the displacements at time $E$, translations are reversible as expected, while rotations are mostly irreversible with a lot of particles not returning to their initial orientation.

+To obtain a better statistical understanding of the phenomena, we compare the expected end-of-cycle displacements $\mu^{E}$ and $\theta^{E}$ for given values of mid-cycle displacements $\mu^{C}$ and $\theta^{C}$ (figure \ref{fig:Mobilties-comparison}).
+These are well characterized by power-law behaviors with approximate exponents of $\approx0.35$ for translations and $\approx0.43$ for rotations at moderate displacements.
+As seen in the figure, these exponents do not depend on the amplitude of compression of our system, indicating a universal behavior for the amplitudes we investigated.
+Note that such a behaviour could indicate an existence of strong temporal correlations for the translations and rotations\footnote{A. Peshkov et al., under preparation.}.